phillipashford/university-of-kentucky-equity-map/README.md

     * Exported the layers as geojson files.
 2. The data is being retrieved from the Census ACS ([American Community Survey](https://www.census.gov/programs-surveys/acs/data.html)) API.
 We are retrieving the ACS 5 year data specifically.
 #### API Queries
 The program requests data from the API with programmatically generated query strings that are based on user selections.
-Valid requests will include at least one 'variable' (attribute) code, for example 'B01001_001E' ('Total Population').
+Valid requests will include at least one 'variable' (attribute) code, for example 'B01001_001E' ('Total Population', and one geography parameter).
 ```
 https://api.census.gov/data/2022/acs/acs5?get=B01001_001E,B01002_001E,B02001_001E&for=county:*&in=state:21
 ```